-The best practice is to create a query in Jira, verify that it is working correctly and copy the working query to Totango.
-This way you can be sure that filter works as expected.
+The best practice is to create a query in Jira, verify that it is working correctly, and copy the working query to Totango.
+This way you can be sure that the filter works as expected.

 To create a query in Jira, go to Search -> Advanced Search -> Create whatever filter you want -> Switch to JQL -> Copy filter as is and paste to Totango Query Filter field: